rdavies2980/rdavies2980.github.io/_pages/notes/PathInt.md

     \int d(\bar{\phi},\phi) \exp(-\bar{\phi} \boldsymbol{A}\phi ) = \det{ \boldsymbol{A}}
 \end{equation}

 Therefore the fermionic/bosonic formulation is the same, but the result of the integration differs by an inverse and what the fields are actually over.
+Another difference comes from the translation into grassman variables of an equation that was important in our derivation of time slicing.

+$$ \langle n \vert \phi \rangle\langle \phi \vert n \rangle = \langle -\phi \vert n \rangle\langle n \vert \phi \rangle$$

+This ends up meaning that the boundary conditions on our fields are now

+$$
+\phi(0) = -\phi(\beta), \quad \quad \bar{\phi}(0) = -\bar{\phi}(\beta)
+$$

 This should be all the required information needed to be able to dive into the more specific literature.
 Instantons can now be analysed with the QM version of the path integral and basic semiclassical analysis can be done by performing the functional integral on the quadratic terms.
 The field theoretic problems require a little more subtle analysis, especially the inclusion of temperature requiring matsubara frequencies.
 This however should suffice as quick introduction to the ideas.

+However, I know that when things are just stated to me, I find it hard to follow without seeing an exploration of the thing.
+So hopefully some more notes will appear on using path integrals as this only really presents a derivation of the formalism which can be quite detatched from understanding the formalism.

 ## Further Reading